rubenwardy/minetest_modding_book/chapters/lua.md

 Programming is the action of talking a problem, such as sorting a list of items, and then turning it into steps that a computer can understand.

-Teaching you the logical process of programming is beyond the scope of this book, however the following websites are quite useful in developing this:
+Teaching you the logical process of programming is beyond the scope of this book;
+however, the following websites are quite useful in developing this:

 ### Codecademy
 [Codecademy](http://www.codecademy.com/) is one of the best resources for learning to 'code',